 Before removing the kettle limescale, unplug it and ensure it is cool before touching it.
 Safety always comes first!

-How to descale a kettle
+How to Descale a Kettle

 There are many methods to remove limescale from a kettle, from DIY descaling solutions using household products to commercial descalers.
 Below we have listed a step-by-step guide for each descaling method.